RyanLilleyman/supreme-journey/README.md

 It was initially built with HTML 5, CSS, Javascript, and Php.
 It was ported over to the Laravel framework for server-side rendering and other capabilities.

-I learned alot, including but not limited to, Routing inside [Laravel](https://laravel.com/docs/10.x/routing#route-parameters), Semantic structuring of elements in [HTML 5](https://www.w3schools.com/html/html5_semantic_elements.asp), the Inline-Block layout in [CSS](https://www.w3schools.com/css/css_inline-block.asp), and useful array methods in [Javascript](https://www.w3schools.com/js/js_array_methods.asp).
+I learned routing inside [Laravel](https://laravel.com/docs/10.x/routing#route-parameters), semantic structuring of elements in [HTML 5](https://www.w3schools.com/html/html5_semantic_elements.asp), the inline-block layout in [CSS](https://www.w3schools.com/css/css_inline-block.asp), useful array methods in [Javascript](https://www.w3schools.com/js/js_array_methods.asp), and much more.

 ## Table of Contents